lemonjesus/S5L8702-FMISS-Tools/Documentation.md

 r1 = r2 - 4
 ```

-### `0x0E` Jump If Not Equal
+### `0x0E` Jump If Not Zero
-If a register does not equal the 16-bit immediate, then jump to the address given by the 32-bit immediate.
+If a register does not equal zero, then jump to the address given by the 32-bit immediate.
 The jump is absolute, meaning it's relative to the beginning of the bytecode, not relative to the instruction.

 For example:
 ```
-0x0E040002000008F0
+0x0E040000000008F0
 ```

 seems to mean:
 ```
-if r4 != 2, jump to 0x000008F0
+if r4 != 0, jump to 0x000008F0
 ```

 ### `0x0F` *Unknown, possibly unused*